johannesWen/Compact-Power-Card/README.md

 <img width="1043" height="640" alt="Screenshot 2025-12-24 at 07 39 40" src="https://github.com/user-attachments/assets/583dde65-2885-4cfb-8db0-d91a9ec7c580" />

-Inspired by the excellent [power flow card plus](https://github.com/flixlix/power-flow-card-plus) - A compact power card for Home Assistant that supports a tighter user experience, and 8 power devices/feeds from the home in a single card.
-In addition, the card can show up to 8 entity labels for whatever you want, colour and configure them how you need.
+Inspired by the excellent [power flow card plus](https://github.com/flixlix/power-flow-card-plus) - A compact power card for Home Assistant that supports a tighter user experience, labels and power devices in the home in a single card.
+Various elements are very customisable, see below for more.

 ## Functionality

-- Up to 8 device power entities for the home that can help calculate the rest of home usage
+- Add Device power entities for the home that can help calculate the rest of home usage
-- Up to 8 additional state labels to show related info, like battery %, grid voltage, PV energy or whatever you want.
+- Add labels to show related info, like battery %, grid voltage, PV energy or whatever you want.
 - Thresholds can be set on entities to fade out the entity label below the threshold.
 - Home power is calculated by default based on the grid/power/battery.
 Alternatively, use a home power sensor.
 - Home icon dynamically changes colour based on the power provided to it.
 - Grid & Battery sensors expect +/- values for import/export or charge/discharge.
 These can be inverted if the default behaviour isn't what you want.
+You can also provide separate import/export and charge/discharge entities.
 - Icons, colors and units can be customised.

 ## Installation